Tosiaalwayssmile/Lessons/List2/README.md

-Basic operations in c++ like finding n factorial or x to the power of n...
+Simple operations in c++ like finding n factorial or x to the power of n using switch case or while loops...
 But I wrote my own inputValidation function. :) Full task descriptions in "Lab 2.pdf".